f3-factory/fatfree-psr7-factory

 composer require f3-factory/fatfree-psr7-factory

-The Http message objects (PSR-7) are created by a related (PSR-17) factory.
+The HTTP message objects (PSR-7) are created by a related PSR-17 factory.

-In your front controller (i.e. index.php):
+In your bootstrap code or front controller (i.e. index.php):

-// create the plugin adapter
+// create the PSR17 adapter

 $psrAdapter = F3\Http\MessageFactory::instance();